szunami/blog-1/2016-11-18-processors-part-two.html.md

 a crippling blow to performance.
 Fortunately, since hard drives can operate autonomously once told to access a certain address, the CPU can issue a request and go back to working on other things until that request completes.

+When CPUs decide they need to ask RAM or bulk storage for data, they usually stop doing whatever task required that transaction and pick up some other task instead.
+This is called *multitasking* and is one of the more important features of modern operating systems.

 ## I/O